 The difficulty in resolving these issues was underlined by the collapse of discussions at COP-6 in The Hague, without agreement.
 As discussed below, COP-6 resumed in the latter half of July 2001, following U.S. President Bush's announcement that the United States would not continue participating in negotiations on the Kyoto Protocol, and would develop an alternative approach.
 The U.S. delegation remained on the sidelines, declining to negotiate the key remaining issues related to the Protocol.
-During the July meeting, the other parties reached final agreement on most outstanding issues, with details remaining to be finalized at the next meeting, COP-7, in Marrakech, Morocco, October 29-November 9, 2001.
+During the July meeting, the other parties reached final agreement on most outstanding issues, with additional agreements reached on some details at the next meeting, COP-7, in Marrakech, Morocco, October 29-November 9, 2001.
 (See discussion below)